pregan23/u3_lesson_express_sequelize/README.md

 }
 ```

-You can confirm the deletion by making a get request to the `/view/` endpoint with the id you just used to make the deletion.
+You can confirm the deletion by making a GET request to the `/view/` endpoint with the id you just used to make the deletion.

 ## Additional Routes